TUDelft-books/CT1000/book/week_2/session_2/intro.md

 (lesson2.2)=
 # Lesson Wednesday September 11th

-During today's lesson you'll work on a complex exercise on the topic of 'Statics externally'.
+During today's lesson you'll work on a complex exercise on the topic of Statics.
 Please ask your questions regarding the [homework](homework2.2) as well!

-## Exercise Statics externally
+## Exercise Statics
 Given the following structure:

 ```{figure} intro_data/structure.svg